nomad-coe/nomad/docs/howto/customization/basics.md

 be simple units (or their aliases) or complex expressions.
 Here are a few examples:
 `m`, `meter`, `mm`, `millimeter`, `m/s`, `m/s**2`.

-While you can use all kinds of units in your uploaded schemas, the built-in NOMAD schema (Metainfo) uses only SI units.
+While you can use all kinds of units in your uploaded schema packages, the built-in NOMAD schema (Metainfo) uses only SI units.

 ## Subsections